-Yes: Yes: Yes: N R OF No State Policies, Procedures, Methods, and Descriptions section 320 of the Family Violence Prevention and Services Act, 42 U.S.C.
+Yes: Yes: Yes: N R OF No State Policies, Procedures, Methods, and Descriptions (7) In States that adopt the option to make services under Part C available to children ages three and older pursuant to §303.211, there will be a referral to the Part C system, dependent upon parental consent, of a child under the age of three who directly experiences a substantiated case of trauma due to exposure to family violence, as defined in section 320 of the Family Violence Prevention and Services Act, 42 U.S.C.
 10401, et seq. (c) Reporting requirement.
 If a State includes in its application a State policy described in §303.211(a), the State must submit to the Secretary, in the State's report under §303.124, the number and percentage of children with disabilities who are eligible for services under section 619 of the Act but whose parents choose for their children to continue to receive early intervention services under §303.211. (d) Available funds.
-The State policy described in §303.211(a) must describe the funds-including an identification as Federal, State, or local funds-that will be used to ensure that the option described in §303.211(a) is available to eligible children and families who provide the consent described in §303.211(b)(5), including fees, if any, to be charged to families as described in §\$303.520 and 303.521. (e) Rules of construction.
+The State policy described in §303.211(a) must describe the funds-including an identification as Federal, State, or local funds-that will be used to ensure that the option described in §303.211(b) is available to eligible children and families who provide the consent described in §303.211(b)(5), including fees, if any, to be charged to families as described in §303.520 and 303.521. (e) Rules of construction.
 (1) If a statewide system includes a State policy described in §303.211(a), a State that provides services in accordance with this section to a child with a disability who is eligible for services under section 619 of the Act will not be required to provide the child FAPE under Part B of the Act for the period of time in which the child is receiving services under §303.211.
 (2) Nothing in this section may be construed to require a provider of services under Part C to provide a child served under Part C with FAPE.
 (34 CFR §303.211) The policies and procedures listed in 13 are optional.
-Enter 'NA' in the cells to the left if the State has elected not to develop and implement a policy under 34 CFR §303.211 to make Part C services to children beyond age three; otherwise check the appropriate response under the 'Yes' column and, if checking 'N' or 'R', attach policies and procedures.
+Enter 'NA' in the cells to the left if the State has elected not to develop and implement a policy under 34 CFR §303.211 to make Part C services to children beyond